taiwan home (1)

 Day 1: Kaohsiung

-Today, we come together in the evening for a bike fit and a briefing during dinner in Kaohsiung.
-This gathering ensures that everyone's bikes are properly set up, and we discuss the upcoming adventure.
-In addition to our bike-related activities, Kaohsiung offers a variety of interesting things to do.
-Explore the city's vibrant arts scene at the Pier-2 Art Center, stroll along Love River, and sample delicious Taiwanese street food at Liouhe Night Market.
+You are free to explore the city's vibrant arts scene at the Pier-2 Art Center on your own, or stroll along Love River, and sample delicious Taiwanese street food at Liouhe Night Market.
 Night markets in Taiwan come up at sundown and sell everything from local crafts to street food to clothing.
 We highly recommend visiting at least one night market when in Taiwan.

 Meals: D